xd009642/rustybug/README.md

 nail down and solve even more issues!

 I will try and crib from the tarpaulin implementation as much as possible, so don't expect an accurate recreation of the book.
+I'm also too lazy to write a DWARF parser so I'll be using object and gimli for parsing of ELF files and DWARF tables.

 ## Tests